thriveweb/sailinginparadise/content/happySailors/2020-09-11-natalie-aus.md

   description: A big happy birthday to Vanessa who celebrated her 18th birthday on
     board with us!
 What better way to celebrate a milestone, a day on the water with your best friends... sunshine... tropical vibes...private yacht!
+  title: Vanessa's 18th Birthday Experience With Sailing in Paradise
 ---
 A big happy birthday to Vanessa who celebrated her 18th birthday on board with us!
 What better way to celebrate a milestone, a day on the water with your best friends... sunshine... tropical vibes...private yacht!